-We will not have a Secretary's Desk at this Regatta.
-Promotion certificates, Canoe Sprint and Marathon 2023 Handbooks and sets of Lane Numbers can be purchased from the Information Point at the Raft Marshals Cabin (at the end of the lake next to Boat Control).
+Promotion certificates, 2024 Canoe Sprint Handbooks and sets of Lane Numbers can be purchased from the Information Point at the Raft Marshals Cabin.

-Distribution of promotion and MiniSprint certificates
+Distribution of promotion and mini-sprint certificates

-Past Junior Promotion and Mini Sprint Certificates can also be collected by Team Leaders from the Information Point in the Raft Marshals Cabin.
+Team leaders can also collect past Junior Promotion and Mini Sprint Certificates from the Information Point in the Raft Marshals Cabin.